janisgp/Sampling-free-Epistemic-Uncertainty/UCI_regression/README.md

 This code checks the performance of four distinct approaches: MC dropout, our sampling-free approximation, Mixture Density Networks and learning the dropout rate using our approach.
 The first two and part of our publication.

+The results can be found in our work(LINK!!!)

 ## How to use the code?

 We describe the essential components of this code.
 We **keras** for our implementation.